 IMAGE: Peshkov / 123RF.com

-Financial advisors that work with corporate executives and help them to diversify their company stock and options can do the following things to drive additional business.
+Financial advisors that work with corporate executives and help them to diversify their company stock and options can use the following best practices to drive additional business.

 One: Keep track of how much revenue you generate from executives.
 StockOpter.com users report they gather on average over $500,000 in assets under management per client and can charge between $500 and $2,500 annually for equity compensation risk management and tax planning.
 Knowing how much business you are deriving from this niche market will help you to focus on this opportunity and execute these other tips for generating more revenue….